SeseMueller/SortingAlgorithms/README.md

 This program visualizes how different sorting algorithms work by showing the different values as bars.
 Python's library TKInter is used to display this.

-Currently, only Bubblesort, Insertionsort and Selectionsort are supported.
+Currently, Bubblesort, Insertionsort, Selectionsort, Mergesort and Quicksort are supported.